 - If you are an administrator setting up a Looker instance, start with the Getting Started Setting Up Looker tutorial.

-- Looker administrators should study Looker’s documentation on administration to learn all of the settings, options, and information panels available to administrators.
+- Looker admins should study the pages in this documentation’s “Administer” menu to learn all of the settings, options, and information panels available to administrators.
 Some organizations have Looker host their servers, while others maintain their own servers.
-If you maintain your own, be sure to study the “On-Premise Management” section.
+If you maintain your own, be sure to study the “On-Premises Management” section.

 - To increase your skill level, consider coming up to speed on the following topics: